nik-hz/weather-app/README.md

 Use this as a simple guide to using redux in your projects (I am by no means very proficient in Redux, so treat this as a guide for beginners by beginners)

+check out my blog (it's new so it looks a bit meh) for more content [https://fullstackdoge.wordpress.com/]

 ## Description